Installation, Testing & Maintenance of New and Existing Systems

 Using water to extinguish a fire is not always the ideal choice.
 While sprinklers can often save buildings, they will also likely permanently damage high-value electronic, computer and IT equipment.

-waterless system is made up of a clean agent liquid material stored in pressurized cylinders.
+A waterless system is made up of a clean agent liquid material stored in pressurized cylinders.
 The material flows through a piping network to a discharge nozzle where it is deployed as a gas in a fire situation.
 Clean Agent/Waterless Fire Suppression Systems are used to protect facilities containing valuable corporate assets, equipment and software.

 Fire standpipe systems are an arrangement of piping, valves hose connections and associated equipment installed in a building or structure, with fire hose connections located in such a manner that water can be discharged through attached hose and nozzles, for the purpose of extinguishing a fire.